Commemorated in many poems and songs, Gundagai is an iconic Australian town, renowned for the Dog on the Tuckerbox monument.

 Gundagai has a rich heritage of pioneers, gold prospectors and bushrangers, that can be easily explored through walking tours, heritage trails, local museums and monuments.

 The closest airport is Wagga Wagga Airport, an hour drive from Gundagai.
-Regional Express (Rex), JetGo and QantasLink offer flights to Sydney, Melbourne and Brisbane.
+Regional Express (Rex) and QantasLink offer flights from Wagga Wagga to Sydney and Melbourne.

 There are also coach services to Sydney, Melbourne and Canberra that stop in Gundagai.